 For this set change, I tried yet another suggestion, which was to take my breakfast bolus on the old set.
 The idea was to give the new set a longer time to start absorbing.

 My blood sugars were pretty good for the morning, with the exception of waking up high.
 I responded well to the correction, and I was also pretty accurate for my breakfast bolus.
 Once I got myself into the target range, I spent most of the morning/early afternoon there.

 Where it gets interesting is at 2:00 in the afternoon, which is when I had lunch.
 This would be the first meal on the new infusion set.
-I had a box of Amy’s Organic Macaroni & Cheese, which clocks in at 47g of carbohydrates and 3 servings of cottage cheese, which clocks in at 15g of carbohydrates.
+I had a box of Amy’s Organic Macaroni & Cheese, which clocks in at 47g of carbohydrates, and three servings of cottage cheese, which clocks in at 15g of carbohydrates.
 These were both packaged items, leaving little room for error in terms of measuring serving sizes.
-The mac & cheese has a lot of complex carbs in it and and good dose of protein (16g).
-The cottage cheese is also a heave protein item.
+The mac & cheese has a lot of complex carbs in it and a good dose of protein (16g).
+Cottage cheese is also a heavy protein item.
 So with the complex carbs and heavy protein, these items don’t seem like they should raise my blood sugar very quickly.

-I’m still playing around with different ideas, and am confident that I will eventually stumble onto something that works for me.
-This is yet another example of the old adage “YMMV” or Your Mileage May Vary.
+I’m still playing around with different ideas, and I am confident that I will eventually stumble onto something that works for me.
+This is yet another example of the old adage “YMMV,” or Your Mileage May Vary.

 Diabetes is such a personal thing, and there is no “One Thing” that will do the trick.
 That in itself can be so frustrating.